jonasschmides/AquaVania/AquaVania-Report.md

 - Audio (SFX and BGM)

 ## Time Spent report
-- Where and in what areas did you spend your time.
-How much time did you use for feature A, B, C, how much for gameplay programming, where did you spend more/less time than anticipated,
+#### Where and in what areas did you spend your time.
+How much time did you use for feature A, B, C, how much for gameplay programming, where did you spend more/less time than anticipated?
-- How well did you manage to stay within the time budget and why.
+#### How well did you manage to stay within the time budget and why?
-- Who did what in the assignment
+#### Who did what in the assignment?

 - EDI		2h		OST (Intro, Level 1)
 - J/E		3h		Paper prototyping, inspiration, discussing story, challenges and the "world" as a collection of levels